How to watch the 2018 Daytona 500

 What time is the Daytona 500?

+Those with a participating TV provider can also watch the race online and on smart devices using FOX Sports GO.

-Fans dying to see the Daytona 500 in person can also buy tickets online.
+Fans dying to see the Daytona 500 in person can buy tickets online.

 How many laps are there?